florandefossez/c_project/README.md

 the Minimax algorithm considers all possible moves by the computer player (Max) and the human player (Min).
 It assigns scores to terminal states (win, loss, or draw) and selects the move that maximizes the computer player's score while assuming that the human player will also make optimal moves.

 The score for a win is 10 minus the number of moves to reach the winning state, for a loss the score is -10 plus the number of moves, for a draw the score is 0.

+## Mines Weeper

+A CSFML based game of mines weeper